The Bankrate promise

-The total cost of insurance fraud exceeds $40 billion each year, according to an FBI estimate.
+The total cost of insurance fraud in the U.S. exceeds $40 billion each year, according to an FBI estimate.
 Policyholders can commit fraud with their auto insurance, home insurance, life insurance policies and more.
 Life insurance fraud occurs when parties relevant to a life insurance policy deceive the insurance provider for personal gain.
-Common instances of life insurance fraud include lying on an application for cheaper rates, tampering with another person’s policy or even faking a death.
-An insurance agent can also commit insurance fraud by misappropriating money being paid on a policy or selling a customer a fake policy that provides no real coverage.
+Common instances of life insurance fraud include providing misinformation on an application to obtain coverage and potentially lower rates, tampering with another person’s policy or even faking death to collect policy benefits.
+An insurance agent can also commit insurance fraud by misappropriating money paid on a policy or selling a customer a fake policy that provides no real coverage.

 Being aware of life insurance fraud and its consequences is important, as committing fraud could result in your insurance provider canceling your coverage.
 In more serious cases, offenders may have to pay large fines or even be criminally charged, leading to prison time.
 Below, Bankrate’s insurance editorial team outlines common cases of insurance fraud.

 What is life insurance fraud?

-Life insurance fraud occurs when an individual or group is dishonest with an insurance company for the purpose of benefiting financially.
-Common instances of life insurance fraud may include lying on an application to get lower rates or tampering with someone else’s insurance policy.
-Fraudsters may include insurance agents, organized crime groups or individuals.
+Life insurance fraud occurs when an individual or group is dishonest with an insurance company to benefit financially.
+Common instances of life insurance fraud may include lying on an application, such as withholding important medical history, or tampering with someone else’s insurance policy.
+Fraudsters may also include unscrupulous insurance agents, organized crime groups or dishonest individuals.

 Types of life insurance fraud